-What is a Validation Engineer and what do they do?
+What is a Validation Engineer and How Can You Become One?

 What Is a Validation Engineer